jeremyagray/relue/README.md

 ## What is Relue?

 Relue is a suite of small helper functions for all kinds of tasks.
 The functions are short, thoroughly tested, and hopefully, reliably correct.
+All functions are pure functions if possible.

 ## Installation